 Deep pile carpetHarderVery softOften impractical for kids’ bedrooms

 In homes with children, most long-term complaints come from deep-pile carpets.
-Not because they wear out quickly, but because parents underestimate how much extra effort they require to keep clean once real life kicks in.
+Not because they wear out quickly, but because parents underestimate how much extra effort it takes to keep them clean once real life kicks in.

 Best Carpet for Toddlers vs Older Children